 Development teams consist of experienced professionals who keep improving their skills.
 A special R&D department tries new technologies ensuring your project is based on a relevant tech stack and a prolonged software life cycle possible.

 Expertise in launching MVP marketplaces

-IT Craft has 280+ engineers of various specializations.
+IT Craft has 300+ engineers of various specializations.
 It is easy to find the right team who can take over the project.
-The company estimates the scope then negotiates with its client on project details.
+The company estimates the scope of work then discusses project details with its client.
 As soon as they both sign the contract, the IT Craft designated team starts working.
 No time wasted.

-The dedicated project manager and a business development manager are responsible for smooth workflow.
+A dedicated project manager and a business development manager are responsible for smooth workflow.
 They provide timely reports on all project activities.
-They always stay in touch with the client and respond swiftly within business hours on client’s questions.
+They always stay in touch with the client and respond swiftly within business hours to client’s questions.

 Post-launch guarantee support